Lululemon investigates reports of abuse in Bangladesh garment factory

 “Members of Lululemon’s social responsibility and production team visited the factory in Bangladesh immediately to speak with workers and learn more,” a Lululemon spokesperson told the Thomson Reuters Foundation by e-mail.
 “We will work with an independent non-profit third party to fully investigate the matter.
 While our production at this factory is extremely limited, we will ensure workers are protected from any form of abuse and are treated fairly.”

-This comes after the brand partnered with the United Nations Foundation earlier this month on an initiative to address the health of UN Humanitarian Aid workers.
-The company committed one million US dollars over the next three years to Peace on Purpose - an evidence-based programme that provides access to self-care tools and resources to UN workers who serve on the front lines of urgent global challenges.
+Earlier this month, Lululemon partnered with the United Nations Foundation on an initiative to address the health of UN Humanitarian Aid workers.
+The company has committed one million US dollars over the next three years to Peace on Purpose - an evidence-based programme that provides access to self-care tools and resources to UN workers who serve on the front lines of urgent global challenges.

 For its second quarter of the year, Lululemon reported net revenue of 883.4 million dollars, an increase of 22 percent compared to the second quarter of fiscal 2018.
 The company upped its sales and profits forecast for the full-year and now expects net revenue to be in the range of 3.8 to 3.84 billion dollars.